jlu5/SupyPlugins/README.md

 - A small random name generator.

 ##### [OperUp](OperUp/README.md)
-- Allows Supybot to oper up automatically (on connect) and on demand.
+- Allows Supybot to oper up on configured networks, automatically (on connect) and on demand.

 ##### PassGen
 - Generates random passwords on the fly!